japerry911/blockchainexpert-course/solidity_fundamentals/notes.md

 - Both string and bytes values can be converted between each type.
 For example, it is valid to assign a string literal ("hello world") to a bytes variable.
 - comparison of strings and bytes
     - The string type stores the UTF-8 encoded data of an underlying bytes array.
 When using string types you have no access to .length or index access; this makes strings very inflexible.
 The bytes type stores raw byte data and provides index access as well as the .length property.
 Both bytes and string types can be stored in memory, storage and calldata.
 However, if a bytes type is defined in storage it can be a dynamic byte array allowing access to .push() and .pop().

+### Gas Cost and Estimation

+- gas - fee required to execute transactions or smart contracts
+    - paid in ether and denoted in gwei